Accounting - Conversion Programme

 1 year full-time.
 Up to 20 hours per week.

 Link to Course Fee

-Applicants should hold an honours degree (minimum of 2.2 honours or better) in a discipline other than accounting.
+Applicants should hold an honours bachelor degree (minimum of 2.2 honours or better) in a discipline other than accounting.
 Due to competition for places on the programme, firm offers will be made to candidates on an 2.1 or higher and offers will be made to 2.2 graduates should there be places available.

 Note: Due to the considerable competition for our postgraduate programmes satisfying the minimum entry requirement is not a guarantee of a place.
 Depending on the programme of study applications will be assessed based on your academic grades and may also take into account your work/life experience.
 Applicants may also be required to attend for interview for specific programmes.

 Graduates will be eligible for the award of Postgraduate Diploma in Accounting of the Dublin Institute of Technology.

 School of Accounting and Finance, Faculty of Business, DIT Aungier Street, Dublin 2.

 What is a Postgraduate Conversion Programme?

 A conversion programme enables graduates of one discipline to acquire a qualification in a different discipline at Postgraduate Diploma and Masters Level.
 Having studied a particular degree you may decide that you wish to change your career path and consider undertaking a conversion programme at DIT.

 Please note due to the great demand for our programmes early applications are assessed when received and dealt with promptly.
 Therefore it is advisable to make early applications for an early response.